Python Turtle - Lesson 2

 For loops

-Change your code, so it is the same as the code below.
+Update your code so it matches the code below.

 1# our iteration program